hulufei/blog/post/curl-csrf-requests.md

 ---
-title: Curl Requests with CSRF Guard
+title: Using Curl Requests with CSRF Guard
 date: 2023-12-28
 tags:
   - til
 ---

-We should activate the curl's cookie engine to make it works for requests with CSRF token.
+To ensure that curl works for requests involving CSRF tokens, activating the curl's cookie engine is necessary.

-There are two related options:
+There are two related options to consider:

 - `-c, --cookie-jar <filename>` Specify to which file you want curl to write all cookies after a completed operation.
 - `-b, --cookie <data>` Pass the data to the HTTP server in the Cookie header.